ChrisPenner/trek/trek/README.md

 You can then transform the structure, collect results, etc.

 Trek implicitly handles the idea of missing or multiple values for you, meaning you can write your collections or transformations declaratively.

+## `trek-lens`

+There's an extension to trek: `trek-lens` which I highly recommend using.
+It provides the `focusing` combinator which gives Trek a LOT more power.
+Trek is meant to be used alongside optics.